What Is a Bump Fire Stock?

 Though they increase the lethal potential of a gun and replicate a now illegal-to-possess firearm, the bump stocks themselves do not violate the current law.
 A 2010 letter produced by the ATF explains that one bump-fire device that was evaluated was found to be a legal firearm part, and therefore not regulated under the act.

-Sen. Dianne Feinstein, D-Calif., has introduced a bill that would ban devices designed to allow a semia-utomatic weapon to simulate full-auto speed.
-According to CNBC, even some Republican members of Congress, generally reluctant to enact firearm regulation, are now willing to consider such a ban in the wake of the Las Vegas shootings.
+Sen. Dianne Feinstein, D-Calif., has introduced a bill that would ban devices designed to allow a semiautomatic weapon to simulate full-auto speed.
+According to CNBC, even some Republican members of Congress, generally reluctant to enact firearm regulation, are now willing to consider such a ban in the wake of the Las Vegas shootings; both the White House and the National Rifle Association have indicated an openness to considering more regulation.